wesgarbee/austincodingacademy.com/hire/katie-macaulay.md

 jobtitle: Web Developer

 location: Austin, TX
-blurb: 'A learner and an enthusiastic programmer; I love to teach, play, and do serious work.
+blurb: "A learner and an enthusiastic programmer; I love to teach, play, and do serious work.
 As a beginning software developer, I love diving into projects and taking every learning opportunity.
 I am currently using my teaching experience to help revise curriculum for future students at Austin Coding Academy.
 My passion for coding has helped me create web applications for teachers.
-I'm an Arts enthusiast and strategic thinker.'
+I'm an Arts enthusiast and strategic thinker."

 skills:
+  - JavaScript
   - Node.js
   - React
   - Redux
   - Express.js
   - HTML
   - CSS
-  - JavaScript
   - Mocha
   - Heroku
   - Git/GitHub